Digital-Preservation-Finland/dpres-specification-migrator/README.rst

 Services.
 The updated file is written into the workspace directory.
 The 'contractid' argument is mandatory when migrating to version '1.7.0'.

-Optionally the version of the specifications to migrate the METS document to, can be specified by using the '--to_version' argument::
+Optionally the version of the specifications to migrate the METS document to can be specified by using the '--to_version' argument::

     python dpres_specification_migrator/transform_mets.py